hackforla/fola-geog-482-582/.github/ISSUE_TEMPLATE/pm--control-what-appears-when-you-paste-your-sites-link-in-social-media-sites.md

 ---
-name: Control what appears when you paste your sites link in social media sites
+name: 'PM: Control what appears when you paste your sites link in social media sites'
 about: Add Open Graph Markup tags to header
 title: Control what appears when you paste your sites link in social media sites
 labels: enhancement, question